This page lists questions 34 to 44 of the European Medicines Agency's questions and answers on presubmission guidance.

 - Regulatory + procedural

 It is envisaged that the issues will be addressed in this order at the pre-submission meeting.
-This will allow a sequential discussion of all the applicant’s questions on topics related to the same area, with involvement of relevant EMA staff with expertise in the area concerned (e.g. Medical Information Staff members will attend the discussion on the topics dealing with product information and transparency etc).
+This will allow a sequential discussion of all the applicant’s questions on topics related to the same area, with involvement of relevant EMA staff with expertise in the area concerned (e.g. Labelling review and standards staff members will attend the discussion on the topics dealing with product information and transparency etc).

-Note: Applicants wishing to meet with their appointed (Co-) Rapporteur and assessment teams at national level should also inform the EMA PTL who will try to participate to such a meeting via teleconference.
-In any case, minutes of such meetings should be provided to the EMA PTL.
+Note: Applicants wishing to meet with their appointed (Co-) Rapporteur and assessment teams at national level should also inform the EMA Procedure Manager so that relevant EMA staff from the Product Team could participate in such a meeting via teleconference.
+In any case, minutes of such meetings should be provided to the EMA PM.

 6. Follow up of MAA pre-submission meetings

-Detailed meeting minutes should be prepared by the applicant and provided to the EMA PTL within 2 weeks after the meeting.
-EMA Product Team Members will subsequently review the minutes within 2 weeks and agree the final (amended) minutes with the applicant
+Detailed meeting minutes should be prepared by the applicant and provided to the EMA PM within 2 weeks after the meeting.
+EMA Product Team Members will subsequently review the minutes within 2 weeks and agree the final (amended) minutes with the applicant.

-- 38. Is my medicinal product eligible for approval under exceptional circumstances? - New Jan 2006
+- 42. Is my medicinal product eligible for approval under exceptional circumstances?

 Legal basis and Criteria